Doctoral study in Chemical and Materials Engineering

 - The highest-ranked engineering faculty in New Zealand and 88th in the world (QS World University Rankings by Subject, 2019)

-- Opportunities to be supervised by experts in the field, including those affiliated with the Research Centre for Surface and Materials Science, Light Metals Research Centre, and more.
+- Opportunities to be supervised by experts across our key research areas, as well as those affiliated with the Research Centre for Surface and Materials Science, and more.

 - Access to Postgraduate Research Student Support (PReSS) funding for research expenses